top of page

 • Yellowing Leaves: Likely due to overwatering—allow soil to dry slightly before rewatering.

-• Pests: Watch for aphids, spider mites, and scale treat with neem oil.
+• Pests: Watch for aphids, spider mites, and scale treat with neem oil, or use beneficial insects.

 • Leaf Drop: Caused by sudden temperature changes—maintain stable conditions.